netheb2/Basic-Employee-Onboading-AD-RBAC-/README.md

 # Basic Employee Onboarding (AD)(RBAC)
-* Northstar is a fictional company, at the beginning the company was managed by a MSP company to run the IT operations.
+* Northstar is a fictional company, at the beginning the company was managed (manual processes, no structure...) by a MSP company to run the IT operations.
 As the company is growing, everything was disorganized and choatic because some get more permissions or less.
-Departments aren't properly organized with NO RBAC policies, No Audits trails and NO HPPA risks.
+Departments aren't properly organized with NO RBAC policies, No Audits trails and NO HIPPA risks.

 ## Problem Statement
 [Provide 3 to 5 sentences describing what was broken at Northstar Medical Group.
 Mention the MSP mismanagement, lack of structure, manual processes, and HIPAA risks that existed before your project.]